Cirkit Designer Logo

 • Prototyping and testing electronic circuits

-• Building custom circuit designs for projects
+• Building custom circuit designs for microcontrollers

-• Educational purposes for learning circuit assembly
+• Educational projects and learning circuit design

 Technical Specifications